Banner

 VESTFOLD, Tjøme, Moutmarka 15 Oct.
 2006

 Gregarious to cespitose in grass near Juniperus or on needles of Juniperus.
-Not yet found outside the type locality, where it has been collected from three different places.
+In Norway not yet found outside the type locality, where it has been collected from three different places.
+Recently it has also been recorded in Spain (GenBank PP868149).
 The type was found on needles of Juniperus in a coastal area with scrub of Juniperus communis, Prunus spinosa, and Rosa sp.
 Listed as DD in the Norwegian red list (2021).

 Pileus 10-40 mm across, parabolical to conical or campanulate, becoming broadly convex to applanate, then often umbonate, sulcate or not sulcate, very finely fibrillose (somewhat reminiscent of the pileus surface of some species of Inocybe), especially at the centre, translucent-striate, dry, slightly lubricous when moist (with dirt sticking to the surface), shiny, very dark sepia brown to black or even bluish black at the centre, sepia brown farther outwards, fading to grey-brown with age, margin straight to somewhat flaring with age, at first almost white, turning brownish.
 Flesh thin, very dark under the upper surface, paler farther below.
 Lamellae 16-24 reaching the stipe, tender, ascending, c.
 2 mm broad, ventricose, narrowly adnate, sometimes uncinate, thin and smooth when young, much thickened, strongly veined or rugose, and intervenose with age, at first white, then dark grey; the edge convex, white to pale grey.
 Stipe 30-80 x 4-5 mm, stocky, hollow, terete or somewhat compressed and fissured lengthwise, straight or somewhat curved, smooth, at first conspicuously white-puberulous all over, glabrescent for the greater part (except at the apex), slate-coloured, dark bluish grey, particularly at the apex, gradually becoming paler and turning somewhat more brownish, the base densely covered with long, fairly coarse, somewhat woolly, white fibrils.
 Odour nitrous, taste not recorded.